elan-ev/tobira/docs/docs/setup/auth/full-auth-proxy.md

 That external auth service could be something existing (like the shibauthorizer from Shibboleth) or your own HTTP server.
 One difficulty lies in getting the user data into the exact shape Tobira expects.
 For example, nginx offers no easy way to encode something as base64.
-So unless your existing auth service already offers base64 encoding and the exact headers you need, you have to write some own code to shuffle some data around.
+So unless your existing auth service already offers base64 encoding and the exact headers you need, you have to write some custom code to shuffle some data around.

 ## Shibboleth example

 The following is a very rough outline how one could setup authentification via Shibboleth.
-I was very hesitant to include this part in the official docs as it's far from perfect and not a recommendation!
+We were very hesitant to include this part in the official docs as it's far from perfect and not a recommendation!
 If you know how to improve upon this, please let us know.
 Please be very cautious before just copying this code!